-A native of St-Timothée, Québec, Dr. Fortier is a graduate of McGill, where she received a BSc (1972) and a PhD in Crystallography (1976).
+A native of St-Timothée, Québec, Professor Fortier graduated from McGill with a BSc (1972) and a PhD in Crystallography (1976).
 While at McGill, she was awarded both an Entrance Scholarship and the R.P.D.
 Graham Scholarship for an exceptional student in Geological Sciences.

-Dr. Fortier has served most recently as President of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-In her role, Dr. Fortier brought renewed focus on excellence to the agency.
-She increased its capacity to support discovery research and Canada's ability to attract and retain the best students and professors, promote business-academic relationships and foster innovation.
+Prior to her appointment as Principal, Professor Fortier served for seven years as President of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+She increased the agency’s capacity to support discovery research and Canada's ability to attract and retain the best students and professors, promote business-academic relationships and foster innovation.
 She also forged stronger relationships with other national and international granting agencies and organizations to increase the number, scope and impact of joint initiatives available to researchers.

-Before her appointment as President of NSERC in January 2006, Dr. Fortier held the posts of Vice-Principal (Research) from 1995 to 2000 and Vice-Principal (Academic) from 2000 to 2005 at Queen's University in Kingston, Ontario, where she was also a Professor in the Department of Chemistry and in the School of Computing.
+Before joining NSERC, Professor Fortier held the posts of Vice-Principal (Research) from 1995 to 2000 and Vice-Principal (Academic) from 2000 to 2005 at Queen's University in Kingston, Ontario, where she was a Professor in the Department of Chemistry and in the School of Computing.

-She has received the Clara Benson Award for distinguished contributions to chemistry by a woman (1997), the Entrepreneurship Award from Communications and Information Technology Ontario (1997), the Queen's University Distinguished Service Award (2005), an Honorary Doctor of Letters degree from Thompson Rivers University in British Columbia (June 2006) and the Queen Elizabeth II Diamond Jubilee Medal (2012).
+She has received the Clara Benson Award for distinguished contributions to chemistry by a woman (1997), the Entrepreneurship Award from Communications and Information Technology Ontario (1997), the Queen's University Distinguished Service Award (2005), honorary doctorates from Thompson Rivers and Carleton Universities (2006 and 2014, respectively)) and the Queen Elizabeth II Diamond Jubilee Medal (2012).
 She is also a fellow of the American Association for the Advancement of Science and an officer of France’s National Order of Merit.